-Jill Barclay is NAADSN’s Policy and Research Coordinator.
-She received her Masters of Global Governance from the Balsillie School of International Affairs and her Honours BA in International Development from the University of Guelph.
+Jill received her Masters of Global Governance from the Balsillie School of International Affairs and her Honours BA in International Development from the University of Guelph.

 Having focused her master’s Major Research Paper on climate-altering technologies in the Canadian Arctic, she is passionate about Arctic sustainability and livelihoods.
-Coupled with her previous experience as a Graduate Fellow for NAADSN, she has developed a strong understanding of geopolitics in the Arctic, both domestic and international environmental legislation, and national defence strategies and frameworks.
+Coupled with her experience at NAADSN, she has developed a strong understanding of geopolitics in the Arctic, both domestic and international environmental legislation, and national defence strategies and frameworks.

 - Policy Primer: Leveraging the Canadian Space Sector to Improve Arctic Infrastructure and Communications: RADARSAT and Telesat, by Emily Standfield and Jill Barclay, July 2021

 - Event Report: The North American Arctic Forum Event Report, March 2021

 - Policy Primer: Geoengineering in the Canadian Arctic: Governance Challenges, by Jill Barclay, January 2021

 - Policy Primer: The Impacts of Climate Change on North American Defence and Security, by Jill Barclay, Jayde Lavoie, Carly MacArthur, and Maria Nallim, September 2020